 On some occasions we might consider it necessary to approach you to seek consent before releasing your personal data to a third party.

 For the purpose of this section of the Privacy Statement it is worth clarifying that this applies to ‘third parties’ and not to the disclosure of your name, address and contact details to members of RACA and AAS which you have agreed for us to do by publishing these details in the Members’ Directory, a copy of which is provided to all RACA and AAS members to fulfil the objective of enabling them to network and make contact with each other.
 You have specifically undertaken that you will refrain from any behaviour that would bring RACA or its name into disrepute and this would include the use or mis-use of the personal data made available to you other than for the purpose intended by RACA.

 How Can I Access My Personal Data?

 If you want to know what personal data we have about you, you can ask us for details of that personal data and for a copy of it (where any such personal data is held).
 This is known as a “subject access request”.

-All subject access requests should be made in writing and sent to the email or postal addresses shown in Part 1, marked for the attention of the ‘Data Protection Officer’, as detailed in Part 3.
+All subject access requests should be made in writing and sent to the email or postal addresses shown the ‘About Us’ section of this Privacy Statement, marked for the attention of the ‘Data Protection Officer’.

 There is not normally any charge for a subject access request.
 If your request is ‘manifestly unfounded or excessive’ (for example, if you make repetitive requests) a fee may be charged to cover our administrative costs in responding.